iron-io/docs/mq/3/on-premise/installation/index.md

 :3000 tcp
 ```

-You'll probably want an odd numbered amount of boxes, because IronMQ and
+You'll want an odd numbered (>=3) amount of boxes, because IronMQ and
 IronAuth both use a quorum-based approach to handle network partitions.
 We
 recommend starting with 3 nodes and scaling up once you're comfortable with
 managing IronMQ clusters.
 We also recommend creating a load balancer to point to